-Title of policy: Safeguarding and Child Protection Policy

-Author and policy owner in the Central Leadership Team: Director of Performance and Standards (with responsibility for Safeguarding)

-Version number: 3

-Date approved: 11 th July 2024

-Approved by: Trust Board

-Date of next review: July 2025

-Document review and editorial updates:

-Version control Date Key revisions included

-Version 1 August 2022 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
-All academies - updated policy to meet local safeguarding procedures for 2022-23

-Version 2 August 2023 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
-All academies - updated policy to meet local safeguarding procedures for 2023-24

-Version 3 July 2024 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
-All academies - updated policy to meet local safeguarding procedures for 2024-25
+Title of policy: Safeguarding and Child Protection Policy Author and policy owner in the Executive Team: Director of Performance and Standards (with responsibility for Safeguarding) Version number: 4 Date approved: Approved by: Trust Board Date of next review: July 2025 Document review and editoria l updates: Version control Date Key revisions included Version 1 August 2022 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2022-23 Version 2 August 2023 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2023-24 Version 3 July 2024 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2024-25 Version 4 July 2025 Fully revised policy to meet annual review of KCSIE and all legislation issued for the new academic year.
+All academies - updated policy to meet local safeguarding procedures for 2025-26

-1